-A student Ombudsman is available on Centennial Campus.
+A student Ombudsman is available in room A-324 on Centennial Campus.
 The Ombudsman can help students define available options for problem resolution and provide referrals to community agencies for services not provided on campus.
 For additional information, call 719-502-2012 or email ombudsman@ppcc.edu.